- The UK's money S£CR£TS

 Talk to someone now

 During COVID-19 we may be physically closer than ever to our immediate families, but financially we are still distant from some of our loved ones.

-Talking openly about money is vitally important for our health, wealth and relationships.
-The effect of Covid-19 has made it more important than ever to start conversations about money.
+The effect of the pandemic has made it more important than ever to start conversations about money.

 Research shows that people who talk about money: